KU Student Housing Handbook

 · An administrative error of a staff member occurred

-*Note if a resident has been found responsible for Code policy violations (University policies) in addition to Student Housing policy violations and would like to appeal both Code and Housing policies, the resident must appeal Student Housing policy decision to Student Housing, and Code policy decisions to the University Governance Office.
+*Note if a resident has been found responsible for Code policy violations (University policies) in addition to Student Housing policy violations and would like to appeal both Code and Housing & Residence Life policies, the resident must appeal Student Housing policy decision to Housing & Residence Life, and Code policy decisions to the University Governance Office.
 For more information, please refer to the KU Student Affairs appeal process.

 Inclusive Conflict Excellence: Alternative Conflict Resolution (ACR)